 The MSI MPG321UR-QD is one of the best 32″ 4K 144Hz IPS gaming monitor for SDR.
 It has a wide Adobe RGB color gamut with factory-calibrated Adobe RGB, DCI-P3 and sRGB presets.

 Moreover, it has a good repsonse time speed, MBR + VRR support up to 144Hz, HDMI 2.1, an ergonomic stand and extensive connectivity options.

 Looking for a 32″ 4K IPS monitor with a high refresh rate?
 The MSI MPG321UR-QD is definitely one of the best models available thanks to its wide color gamut, smooth performance and a plethora of useful features!

-The monitor is based on an IPS panel with impeccable 178° wide viewing angles, ensuring that the image will remain perfect and have consistent colors regardless of the angle you’re looking at the screen.
+The monitor is based on an IPS panel (M320QAN02.3 by AUO) with impeccable 178° wide viewing angles, ensuring that the image will remain perfect and have consistent colors regardless of the angle you’re looking at the screen.

 Further, it’s equipped via a QDEF (quantum-dot enhanced film) layer for the impressive ~100% Adobe RGB color gamut coverage, which is equivalent to around 98% DCI-P3 and 160% sRGB.